 4. Creatures that phase out used to leave play.

-Creatures that phased out used to “leave play,” but creatures that phased in didn’t come into play.
+Creatures that phased out used to leave play (and went to the “phased out zone”) but creatures that phased in didn’t come into play.
 There are certain abilities that used to trigger from “leaving play.”

 The main reason that this matters is that there used to be a Wormfang Manta/Vanishing combo:

 Wormfang Mantra makes you skip a turn when it enters the battlefield and gain an extra turn when it leaves play.
 This is usually a horrible card.